Junotas/React-Vite-TS-Tailwind-StartPage/README.md

    npm run dev
    ```

-After completing these steps, you should see the project running on `http://localhost:5173`, displaying the initial home page.
+After completing these steps, you should see the project running on `http://localhost:5173`

 ## 📜 Routing with TanStack Router